 I am already claiming benefits

-- If you are currently claiming a sickness benefit such as Personal Independence Payment (PIP), Employment and Support Allowance (ESA) and some Universal Credit claims and you are waiting for a re-assessment you should contact your benefits office straight away.
-Face-to-face assessments have been cancelled until at least the 17 June 2020.
+- If you are currently claiming a sickness benefit such as Personal Independence Payment (PIP), Employment and Support Allowance (ESA) and some Universal Credit claims and you are waiting for a re-assessment, all face-to-face assessments have been cancelled until at least the 17 June 2020.
 It is likely that the assessment will be rearranged to a date after this.
 Your payments should continue until the rearranged assessment.

 If you are in work and not claiming benefits

-- If you cannot work because of Coronavirus or you are staying at home on government advice, you need to check with your employer if you can receive Statutory Sick Pay.
+- If you cannot work because of Coronavirus you need to check with your employer if you can receive Statutory Sick Pay.

 - If you work on a short term contract or a zero hours contract, you may be entitled to sick pay.